 Pathway 1, Community HealthChoices Services My Way (SMW)

+If your parent needs help at home and you are the one showing up every day, this is the program most likely to actually pay you for it.
 Community HealthChoices is the single most important program in this guide.
 It is Pennsylvania's mandatory Medicaid managed long-term services and supports program for adults 21+ who are dual-eligible (Medicare + Medicaid) or have a physical disability and meet a nursing-facility level-of-care standard.
-CHC enrollment was 396,112 in November 2025, up from 393,887 two months earlier, and 88.5% of those enrollees are dual-eligible with Medicare.
+CHC serves several hundred thousand Pennsylvanians statewide, and the large majority of its enrollees are dual-eligible with Medicare.

 CHC was rolled out in three phases: Phase 1 (Southwest, 14 counties including Allegheny) launched January 1, 2018; Phase 2 (Southeast, 5 counties including Philadelphia) launched January 1, 2019; Phase 3 (Lehigh-Capital, Northwest, Northeast, 48 counties) launched January 1, 2020.
 After January 1, 2020, CHC has been operational in all 67 PA counties.
 The legacy 1915(c) waivers, Aging, Attendant Care, Independence, closed December 31, 2019; COMMCARE closed earlier on December 31, 2017.